How Procurement Teams Achieve Risk and Compliance Maturity through Contracts

 There are so many necessary parts to eliminating risk, which are nearly impossible without a robust, integrated solution.
 Soon, if not already, Procurement’s job will be more about managing the processes, which means having effective processes in place to begin with.
 When it comes to efficiently eliminating risk, there is no better solution than a platform, with intuitive capabilities integrated into all processes, enabling Procurement to eliminate risk with the push of a button.

 Templates can be updated and then refreshed, pushing fresh data in seconds, ensuring everyone who’s using that template to create contracts is compliant.
 Create checkpoints and build them in as approval workflows within your contract processes.
-Tailor these steps based on existing workflows, which types of contracts, and so on.
+Tailor these steps based on existing workflows, types of contracts, and so on.
 Use the modern tools available to make contracts and contract management simpler, faster, and easier— for everyone.

 If risk can be an opportunity, it’s how it’s managed that makes the difference.
 Procurement is a vital business function, and well-managed risk can help Procurement teams provide three main areas of value to the rest of the organization, each outlined in the next part of our series.